DeepkumarMulapakula/aks-private-cluster-example/RaincodeJCLWrapper/readme.md

-# Post deployment activity to run your Mainframe workloads on AKS containers
+# Post deployment activity to run your Mainframe JCL workloads on AKS containers

+Below steps helps you to place your Mainframe JCLs and other artifacts on azure fileshare and execute them using AKS containers with the help of Raincode software.

 ## Configure Storage account: ##